 Upon getting voice samples and studying the acoustic variance in tones, the pitch model predicts pitch outlines or curves during interference.
 After that, it generates controllable speech by applying the predicted curves.

 This model, in essence, can exhibit the perceived emotional states of the writer of a given text and other prosodic properties.
-It also understands emphatic contexts in embedded texts based on frequency outlines of previously analysed voice samples.
+It also understands emphatic contexts in embedded texts based on frequency outlines of previously analyzed voice samples.